Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

         </packageSources>
         </configuration>
         ```
+    - Run `dotnet restore` and it should now work

 ## NOTE after every code change make sure you end the server and restart it.

 ## Setup variables and imports that will be reused later on in this sample in the program.cs file